Oolong Tea vs. Green Tea: Is One Healthier Than the Other?

 Green tea is much more vegetal when is comes to flavor.
 Often described as grassy, it features a bitter undertone that lends a sharp edge to its flavor that is loved by strong tea drinkers.
 Most casual tea drinkers tend to prefer oolong tea when it comes to taste since there is a wider variety of flavors that can suit different palates.
 Green tea is more of an acquired taste with strong compounds that are preferred by regular tea drinkers.

 Oolong and green tea both offer a wide array of health benefits, making them both a great addition to your morning routine.
+The health benefits of oolong tea and green tea are in fact very similar.
+General true tea benefits include a potential reduction of high blood pressure and lower risk of developing type 2 diabetes.
 The fight for the most health benefits between oolong tea vs. green tea boils down to their chemical composition.

 While green tea is known for its health benefits that include the ability to accelerate weight loss, that doesn't mean it's the only true tea to do this.
 In fact, in a study published in the Journal of Nutrition, scientists found that regular consumption of oolong tea resulted in increased metabolism and a 12 percent increase in fat oxidation, which allows the body to burn fat more efficiently (1).